How we protect and respect your information

 Visiting this website

-The National Archives of Australia makes a record of your visit to this site and logs the following information for statistical purposes:
+The National Archives of Australia (the Archives) makes a record of your visit to this site and logs the following information for statistical purposes:

 - your server address

 - your top-level domain name (eg .gov, .com, .edu, .org, .au, .nz etc)

 - which pages you accessed and which documents you downloaded

 - the date and time of your visit

 - which browser you used (eg Internet Explorer)

 We will make no attempt to identify you or your browsing activities except, in the unlikely event of an investigation, where a law enforcement agency may exercise its authority to inspect the service provider's logs.